 “We appreciate that during this time of year farmers have to increasingly use the region’s roads to transport their crops and that this will affect local traffic at times.
 Although many drivers of agricultural vehicles use the roads in a responsible way, we are reminding them to be aware of the impact they can have and consider other road users while they undertake their work.
 During busy traffic periods, pull into a lay-by or safe place to allow other vehicles to pass safely, to avoid traffic build-up and prevent unsafe overtaking manoeuvres.

 “We would also like to remind general motorists that extra care and patience should be taken during the harvest season when there is a necessity for more agricultural vehicles to be on the roads.
 While it can be frustrating travelling behind an agricultural vehicle, it’s not worth getting impatient and putting yourself and other road users at risk with dangerous manoeuvres.”

-Drivers of agricultural vehicles or anyone wishing to report any issues regarding debris or mud on the road in this area can contact Shropshire Council on 0345 678 9006.
+Drivers of agricultural vehicles or anyone wishing to report any issues regarding debris or mud on the road can contact the following agencies:

-* Three year period refers to January 2012 – December 2014.
-During this period, there were 62 collisions in West Mercia and 13 collisions in Warwickshire where mud was recorded as a contributory factor.
+* Three-year period refers to January 2011 – December 2013.
+During this period, there were 58 collisions in West Mercia and 9 collisions in Warwickshire where mud was recorded as a contributory factor.

-The Safer Roads Partnership is part of West Mercia Police and Warwickshire Police, and works in partnership with the four local highway authorities in West Mercia (Herefordshire Council, Shropshire Council, Telford & Wrekin Council and Worcestershire County Council); Warwickshire County Council, the Highways Agency; HM Courts Service – West Mercia; Fire & Rescue Services for Hereford & Worcester, Shropshire and Warwickshire; and West Mercia Cluster of Primary Care Trusts.
+The Safer Roads Partnership is part of West Mercia Police and works in partnership with the four local highway authorities in West Mercia (Herefordshire Council, Shropshire Council, Telford & Wrekin Council and Worcestershire County Council); the Highways Agency; HM Courts Service – West Mercia; the two Fire & Rescue Services for Hereford & Worcester and Shropshire; and West Mercia Cluster of Primary Care Trusts.